 If you ever look at U.S. autos sales, you might be surprised to see how many poorly reviewed vehicles log tens of thousands of sales in a year.

-Even if you aren’t the kind of person who can easily identify cars by glancing at them, you can probably conjure up a vivid image of the Pontiac Aztek just from hearing its name.
+Even if you aren’t the kind of person who can easily identify cars by glancing at them, you can probably conjure up a vivid image of the Pontiac Aztek.
 The plastic-heavy lemon from GM had a particularly polarizing design at the time.

 You’d think it would be obvious what you’re getting into when you buy a car called “Gremlin,” but many consumers in the 1970s did it anyway.
 Those unfortunate souls discovered a classic 20th century corporate money-saving scheme in the form of a motor vehicle.

-If you hate recalls, you could never love the Chevrolet HHR.This retro crap-mobile only managed to sell about a million units in its six years on the market, but it generated over 6 million recall notices during that time.
-Those forced to drive one as a rental car knew to never approach HHR again; those who bought one likely endured the worst ownership experience of the century.
-Did we mention how ugly it is?
+If you hate recalls, you could never love the Chevrolet HHR.This retro-styled recall-ridden thing managed to sell about a million units in its six years on the market, but it generated over 6 million recall notices during that time.
+Those forced to drive one as a rental car knew to never approach HHR again; those who bought one likely endured a tumultuous ownership experience.
+The HHR is easily one of the most hated cars ever made.

 As with any hated car, the Dodge Omni had some fans, and the debut model sold well as Chrysler teetered on the brink of bankruptcy.
 However, once people settled into their Omnis, they began seeing the econo-box’s many weaknesses.
-Consumer Reports slammed it for terrible build quality and frighteningly low safety standards, making Omni one of its worst-rated cars of all time.
+Consumer Reports slammed it for terrible build quality and frighteningly low safety standards, making Omni one of its worst-rated and ugly Dodge cars of all time.
 Millions learned to hate this car through the 1980s, and we suggest running away in the unlikely event you see one on the street.

 It’s not unusual for a car to have a bad resale value and while that’s disappointing, it’s not enough for it to earn a reputation as one of the most hated cars of all time.
 The Kia Spectra also suffered from a terrible safety record, which is a much bigger concern for drivers.
 Those who bought into the Spectra had to deal with a less-than-stellar drivetrain and a terrible fuel economy, which ultimately made it expensive to maintain.
 Kia’s problem-riddled Spectra ultimately defeated the purpose of buying a Kia in the first place (read: affordability) and Americans stopped buying the car by 2004.
 The manufacturer ultimately replaced the car with superior Forte.